Thank you for reading our post, please rate this article at the end.

 The construction of this truck camper is “Grade A” all the way.
 This is some of the best work you can find anywhere in the marketplace.

-A dry bath is a beautiful unit that is quite impressive to be found in a camper like this.
-The overall quality of the Bigfoot all-around just proves that Bigfoot Industries has taken extreme care to build a very high-quality product that is going to last over a long period – great for buyers who want a camper for the “long haul”.
+A dry bath is a beautiful, impressive unit in a camper like this.
+The overall quality proves that Bigfoot Industries has taken extreme care to build a very high-quality product that will last over a long period, great for buyers who want a camper for the “long haul.”

 Cons:

-I like the personal feel of dealing with a somewhat smaller company, but it can make these models harder to get.
+I appreciate the personal touch of dealing with a smaller company, but it can make these models harder to obtain.

 Pros: